$\mathfrak{gl}_n$-webs, categorification and Khovanov-Rozansky homologies: Introduction

-It is worth noting that matrix factorizations are not the only way to define the $\mathfrak{sl}_n$-link homologies.
-In fact, there are many, e.g. using $\mathfrak{sl}_n$-foams~\cite{msv}, there is an approach using category $\mathcal O$, see~\cite{mast},~\cite{st1} and~\cite{su1}, while another approach is using derived categories associated to certain projective varieties, see~\cite{ck1} and~\cite{ck2}.
-Cautis and Kamnitzer's $\mathfrak{sl}_n$-link homologies are related to constructions by Manolescu~\cite{mano1} and Seidel and Smith~\cite{sesm1} via mirror symmetry.
-And there is a version for $n=2,3$ by Lauda, Queffelec and Rose~\cite{lqr1} that uses $q$-skew Howe duality and ``higher'' representation theory of $\dot{\Uu}_q(\mathfrak{sl}_m)$.
-Moreover, the approach of Webster, recently updated in~\cite{web1}, to categorify the Reshetikhin-Turaev $\mathfrak{g}$-polynomial for arbitrary simple Lie algebra $\mathfrak{g}$, is another example.
-There are good reasons to believe that these are closely related.
-In fact, Webster conjectures in~\cite{web1} (e.g. in the last paragraph) that all these link homologies should be the same.
-A first step for $n=2,3$ was done recently by Lauda, Queffelec and Rose~\cite{lqr1} using categorified $q$-skew Howe duality and Chuang-Rouquier's version of the Rickard complex (see~\cite{chro1}).
+It is worth noting that matrix factorizations are not the only way to define the $\mathfrak{gl}_n$-link homologies.
+In fact, there are many, e.g. using $\mathfrak{gl}_n$-foams \cite{msv}, there is an approach using category $\mathcal{O}$, see \cite{mast}, \cite{st1} and \cite{su1}, while another approach uses derived categories associated to certain projective varieties, see \cite{ck1} and \cite{ck2}.
+Cautis--Kamnitzer's $\mathfrak{gl}_n$-link homologies are related to constructions by Manolescu \cite{mano1} and Seidel and Smith \cite{sesm1} via mirror symmetry.
+And there is a version for $n=2,3$ by Lauda--Queffelec--Rose \cite{lqr1} that uses $q$-skew Howe duality and higher representation theory of $\dot{\Uu}_q(\mathfrak{gl}_m)$.
+Moreover, the approach of Webster \cite{web1} to categorify the Reshetikhin--Turaev $\mathfrak{g}$-polynomial for arbitrary simple Lie algebra $\mathfrak{g}$, is another example.

-But in all cases, including Khovanov and Rozansky's approach, calculations seem to be (very) hard for $n>3$, see~\cite{cm1} and~\cite{ras1} for some calculations approaches.
-Moreover, the calculations in the $n=2$, see~\cite{bn3}, and $n=3$, see~\cite{le1}, cases are based on the $\mathfrak{sl}_2$-cobordism or $\mathfrak{sl}_3$-foam framework respectively, where it is known for some time (see~\cite{mv2}) that the matrix factorization and the $\mathfrak{sl}_2$-cobordism or $\mathfrak{sl}_3$-foam approach give the same result.
-Note that a very recent approach to calculate the colored homology for rational tangles using categorified $q$-skew Howe duality was done by Wedrich in~\cite{wed1}.
+But in all cases, including Khovanov--Rozansky's approach, calculations seem to be (very) hard for $n>3$, see \cite{cm1}, \cite{ras1} and \cite{wed1} for some approaches.
+Moreover, the calculations in the $n=2$, see \cite{bn3}, and $n=3$, see \cite{le1}, cases are based on the $\mathfrak{sl}_2$-cobordism or $\mathfrak{sl}_3$-foam framework respectively, where it has been known for some time (see \cite{mv2}) that the matrix factorization and the $\mathfrak{sl}_2$-cobordism or $\mathfrak{sl}_3$-foam approach give the same result.